leoncvlt/itto/docs/README.draft.md

 ## ⚙️ Game settings

-The following properties can be passed to the `settings` parameter of the `.game` function:
+The following properties can be passed to the `settings` parameter of the `game` function:

 {[itto/core/settings.js:7]}

 ## 🧩 Game properties

-Inside the `init`, `update` or `render` functions you can access several properties of the `itto` object to query information about the game currently running:
+Import the `game` object to query information about the game currently running from inside the `init`, `tick` or `draw` methods:

 {[itto/core/itto.js:6]}